-- Invite a traditional healer whose disability-related beliefs and practices have improved as a result of this workshop to share his/her testimony.
-This person should prepare to share the following: - A successful intervention that he/she has done for a disability - An intervention for a disability that he/she used that was ineffective - Problems he/she encountered with an intervention - Ways he/she is helping others to learn successful interventions - Ways he/she is helping to refer people with disabilities to clinics and special schools for intervention and how they are supporting them - Examples of children who have been helped because of interventions and support they've received at clinics and/or special schools - Ways he/she is diversifying his/her income in order to not be reliant on ineffective traditional healing methods - Ensure the traditional healer covers the points above in his/her speech.
-If not, prompt him/her with questions. - If there is time, allow the participants to ask the traditional healer questions after his/her presentation.
+- Invite a CHP whose disability-related beliefs and practices have improved as a result of this workshop to share his/her testimony.
+This person should prepare to share the following: - A successful intervention that he/she has done for a disability - An intervention for a disability that he/she used that was ineffective - Problems he/she encountered with an intervention - Ways he/she is helping others to learn successful interventions - Ways he/she is helping to refer people with disabilities to clinics and special schools for intervention and how they are supporting them - Examples of children who have been helped because of interventions and support they've received at clinics and/or special schools - Ensure the CHP covers the points above in his/her speech.
+If not, prompt him/her with questions. - If there is time, allow the participants to ask the CHP questions after his/her presentation.